anuvedverma/bloom-filter-trie-reddit/README.md

 ##Instructions

+### UPDATE: Command-line Maven not working for some reason...
+If instructions fail, please open and run from an IDE (IntelliJ or Eclipse) as a Maven project!

 * This project uses Maven to build and run
 * To install the project, run `./install.sh`
 * To run a basic benchmarking of BFT, run `./run_benchmarks.sh`